jbs4bmx/RemoveTheDead/README.md

 ## Description
-A BepInEx mod for Escape From Tarkov via the modding framework, SPT (aka, SPTarkov, Single Player Tarkov, SPT, AKI, etc.).
+A BepInEx mod for Escape From Tarkov via the modding framework, SPT (aka, SPTarkov, Single Player Tarkov, SPT, etc.).
 This allows you to set a radius and time interval in which dead bots will be removed from the map.
 The aim of this mod is to boost performance and increase in-game fps by reducing the number of objects (in this case, dead bots) being processed by the CPU. <br>

 Also known as RTD. <br>
 Client mod for Single Player Tarkov (SPT) that removes dead bodies from the map.